 Why do true bypass pedals pop?
-True bypass pedals must continuously have power supplied in order to quickly switch between the off and on position without any lag in the effected signal.
-The downside of this is switching is that the input and output coupling capacitors inevitably leak some electrical potential which is quickly dissipated when the pedal is engaged.
+True bypass pedals must continuously have power supplied in order to quickly switch between the off and on position without any lag in the affected signal.
+The downside of this switching is that the input and output coupling capacitors inevitably leak some electrical potential which is quickly dissipated when the pedal is engaged.
 This dissipation may cause a rather unpleasant pop!

 Choosing the right effects pedals for your applications and budget can be a challenging task.
 For this reason, I’ve created My New Microphone’s Comprehensive Effects Pedal Buyer’s Guide.
 Check it out for help in determining your next pedal/stompbox purchase.

 This article has been approved in accordance with the My New Microphone Editorial Policy.